Almond Milk Cold Brew (Easy-to-Follow Recipe)

 After placing the plunger and lid on top, let the French press sit on the countertop at room temperature for 16 hours.

-Once it’s done, press down the plunger and decant your cold brew into a clean, 32-ounce glass pitcher.
+Once it’s done, press down the plunger and decant your cold brew into a clean, 950-ml glass jug.

-Pro Tip: As long as your French press is clean and as long as it remains coveted, it’s perfectly fine to leave your cold brew out on the counter.
+Pro Tip: As long as your French press is clean and as long as it remains covered, it’s perfectly fine to leave your cold brew out on the counter.

 3. Make Your Cold Brew Ice Cubes